MdDilawarHossainFarid/-blockbuster-headline/README.md

 ##  Project Description

 #### 1. What application does ?
-    It is provided you latest news, breaking stories
+    It provided you latest news, breaking stories

 #### 2. which tech used ?
     HTML,CSS,React,Bootstrap